 Online Facilitation Essentials (OFE) is a two-week, fully online training that helps faculty master the fundamentals of facilitating existing online and hybrid courses.
 Faculty will learn and apply pedagogical strategies for online discussion, feedback, and time management.
 Participants will also experience group activities, online discussion, and online learning activities from a student perspective.

-OFE is open to both full-time and adjunct faculty who are interested in expanding and improving their online-teaching skills or who are teaching a course designed by a colleague.
+OFE is open to both full-time and adjunct faculty who are interested in expanding and improving their online-teaching skills.
+It's particularly useful for faculty who are new to online learning or those who are teaching a course designed by a colleague.

 Faculty interested in designing an online course "from scratch" should consider completing the

 DePaul Online Teaching Series (DOTS), which provides a more in-depth exploration of emerging technologies and best practices in online instruction.

 While OFE can be a helpful starting point for beginners, some instructors may prefer a self-paced option that addresses online teaching and course-design concepts in greater detail.
 To address this need, the Center for Teaching and Learning has set up a space in D2L that includes all of the readings, videos, and other instructional materials found in the DePaul Online Teaching Series (DOTS) training program.

 Depending on your schedule and comfort level with self-paced learning, you may find that going through the DOTS materials will provide a more thorough foundation in online teaching practices in a format that is a better fit for you than OFE.